Mihail-Gerasimov/zarubin_site/src/posts/from_idea_to_product.md

 Microservices architecture involves developing an application as a set of small, independent components, each performing a specific function.
 These components can be developed and deployed independently, providing high flexibility and scalability.
 Microservices architecture can be used to create any type of application, from mobile apps to complex data management systems.

 By using innovative approaches in development, clients can receive high-quality products in a shorter time frame and at a lower cost.
-Custom development at the Bureau of Digital Technologies offers many advantages over purchasing ready-made solutions.
+Custom development at the Bright Byte offers many advantages over purchasing ready-made solutions.
 It allows for the creation of a unique product that precisely meets the needs of your business.
 Additionally, custom software development provides opportunities to save time and money, enhance product security, select the most suitable technologies, and achieve a tailored solution.